Impression Cosmetics IndiaMART TrustSealImpression CosmeticsImpression Cosmetics

 Henna

-Since 3400 BC era, henna has been used and mentioned in the bible as being used for adornment of hair, body as well as scent.
-In the middle eastern countries, women and men used henna for dyeing their hair.
 The henna paste is used on different occasions of religious festivals, wedding ceremonies etc. Till today, henna is used in sacred and ritualistic ceremonies in India which has gained appreciation in other countries also, as a beautiful art to be appreciated at any time.

 In the period of 1700 BCE to 900 BCE there are many figurines from Crete and Mycenae that show goddesses with raised hands that appear to be adorned with henna.
 The earliest civilizations that used henna are Babylonians, Assyrians, Sumerians, Semites, Ugaritics and Canaanites.
 In the historical period when Islam began in the 6-7th centuries AD, henna was unified into the customs of Muslims from the western Middle Eastern women's henna traditions that were widespread and long established.